39 Museums in Salvador: Discover the history and culture of Bahia

 Location: Rua Frei Vicente, 24, Pelourinho.

-The Erotic Museum is housed in the headquarters of the Gay Group of Bahia (GGB) and brings together a unique collection of more than 400 pieces that represent popular erotic imagery from various countries.
+The Erotic Museum is housed in the headquarters of the Gay Group of Bahia (GGB) and brings together a unique collection of more than 400 pieces representing the popular erotic imagery of different countries.

-The collection belongs to historian Marcelo Cerqueira, also president of the GGB, and stands out for its diverse pieces.
-Among the highlights are indigenous ceramics from Ceará and the thongs of Wai-wai women from Amazonas.
+The collection belongs to historian Marcelo Cerqueira, who is also president of the GGB, and is notable for its diversity.
+Highlights include indigenous ceramics from Ceará and the thongs of Wai-wai women from Amazonas.

 Location: Rua da Graça, 284 – Graça, Salvador